H3rby7/trace-generator/formats.md

 ## Input Format

-*Lies: The tool comes with an hour-long sample trace extracted from the original Alibaba one.*

 Users have to provide their sample input (see below).
 The tool can adjust trace length, average load, etc.

+The pip-version of the tool comes with an hour-long sample trace extracted from the original Alibaba one (https://github.com/All-less/trace-generator/issues/10#issuecomment-1464038206).

+After installation of the tool via `pip install spar` the data resides at:

+    /usr/local/lib/python3.7/site-packages/spar/data/samples/*

+You may copy these files, or simply run the tool once without extra args, as it will simply output the input trace that way.

 ### Input Directory Structure